 Step 5: Strain the borscht stock

-After about 2 hours, the beef or pork should be falling off the bone, if not cook 30 minutes longer and check again.
+After about 2 hours, the pork should be falling off the bone, if not cook 30 minutes longer and check again.
 Once the meat is tender, remove it from the pot and set aside.

-Return the strained borscht stock to the Dutch oven or soup pot and bring back to a simmer.
+Return the strained stock to the Dutch oven or soup pot and bring back to a simmer.
 Discard the onion and beets left behind in the colander.

 Step 6: Add the cabbage and potatoes to the soup

 Use a good chef's knife and shred the cabbage into long, thin slices.
+Peel the potatoes and cut into a ยฝ-inch dice.

-Step 7: Add beets, pork and beans to the borscht soup
+Step 7: Add beets, pork and beans

-Add the grated beets, beef or pork, kidney beans, and the remaining cider vinegar to the borscht and simmer for another 10 minutes, until the potatoes are fork tender.
+While the potatoes and cabbage are simmering, shred the meat and discard the bone(s).
+Add the grated beets, pork, kidney beans, and the remaining cider vinegar and simmer for another 10 minutes, until the potatoes are fork tender.

 Taste and add more salt or vinegar if desired.
 Remove from heat and let stand for a few minutes to allow the gorgeous pink color to deepen.
-Serve topped with a dollop of sour cream and some fresh dill.

 Expert tips

-- The color of borscht will deepen the longer the soup rests.
-Once you take it off the heat, let it sit for 5-10 minutes, then stir.
+- The color of borscht will deepen the longer the soup rests: Once you take it off the heat, let it sit for 5-10 minutes, then stir.
 It will be even more pink the next day!

-How to serve borscht soup
+How to serve borscht

 FAQ